felix/go-bencode/README.md

 ## Benchmarks

-Just for fun, and a comparison.
+Just for fun, and a comparison:

 ```sh
 go test -bench=.